Royce Lewis Player Props: Twins vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is second in MLB with a collective 9.7 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Braves pitching staff ranks second in the league.

-- The Braves' 3.83 team ERA ranks eighth among all league pitching staffs.
+- The Braves' 3.81 team ERA ranks eighth across all MLB pitching staffs.

-- Braves pitchers combine to rank 16th in baseball in home runs surrendered (87 total, 1.1 per game).
+- Braves pitchers combine to rank 15th in baseball in home runs allowed (87 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.